Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Notifications.md

 B. ***Use your own AGs and APR***:

-- Does not deploy any AMBA notification AG or APR assets or AMBA SH AG
+- Does not deploy any AMBA notification AG or APR assets or AMBA SH AG.
-- Deploys SH alerts pointing to the customer's AGs
+- Deploys SH alerts pointing to the customer's AGs.

 Example parameter file for this scenario: